tangjian234/Web_django/Note/ML_Name_Identification/ML_Name_Identification.md

 ## Todo

+- [ ] Check text topic extraction.
+- [ ] - select list and NER [highlighter](#add-mark-to-html-file)

 ## Topic:

-- Name identifier
+- Name identifier : NER : name entry recognition .
+- Noun phrase Identification
+- web statistical summary.

 ## Progress

+[28-06]

+- MVP is Done, NER is Recognized and highlighted; to be Summarized.
+- Next : Identify the noun phrase.
+- to be Complete the future work.(web Statistical work)

 ### Highlight

 ## Use case :

-- As a user , I can automatically highlight the personal names of a webpage
+- As a user , I can automatically highlight the personal names of a webpage [Done]

+- As a user, I can see the important noun phrase of a text.
+[Topic extraction]

-- As a user , I can input a webpage and get the human names highlighted.
+- As a user , I can know the statistics of a web page and have them visualized.

 ## Vision

 - Ability to process webpage and give webpage information summary.
-- First step of web information summery service. // STUB : x1 create full package scaffolding.
+- First step of web information summery service.
 - Webpage highlighting.

 ## Road map

-- One week from now : 24-06
+- One week from now : 24-06 MVP DONE and excess the

-## Future :
+## Future

+### Noun Phrase

-### use case
+### Web page
-As a user , I can know the statistics of a web page and have them visualized.

-- Web page information summary service :
+#### Web page information summary service :

 - key info of webpage :
   - Title :
   - topic :
   - key words list :
     - tags :
   - Categorization :
     - tags :
   - summary text :
     - paragraph level
   - Key information list
     - names : name nationality etc.
     - digits :
-        Other information of satisitical anlaysis .
+      Other information of statistical analysis .

 ## Objective and key result